Alley Cat (1983) – 4NERDS Master Game Page

 1984

-The game becomes strongly associated with early IBM PC computing culture, especially through its colorful CGA presentation and memorable PC speaker atmosphere.
+The game becomes strongly associated with early IBM PC computing culture, especially through its CGA look and PC speaker personality.

 1980s

-Alley Cat grows into one of those titles that many players remember not as a blockbuster, but as a defining personal favorite from the early home-computing period.
+Alley Cat grows into one of those titles many players remember not as a blockbuster, but as a defining early computer favorite.

 2000s